VoronDesign/VoronUsers/printer_mods/MCMBen/Voron0_Block_and_Tackle_Z_Belt/README.md

 This mod requires a taller skirt than the standard V0, such as hartk1213's extrusion skirt mod or doubletrouble023's skirt mod.
 The V0.1 skirt has enough height, though a 64T pulley may be a squeeze.

-Currently only the V0.1 bed mount is supported.
-I'll add a V0 version shortly.
+Both the V0 and V0.1 bed positions are now supported - just print the appropriate bed_front_\*.stl file.

 ![image](./Images/Block_and_Tackle_Z_Belt_Render.png)
 ![image](./Images/Block_and_Tackle_Z_Belt_Drawing.png)